Facials, Pedicures, Manicures, Hair treatments, Body wraps, Massage....your hot mama self could use it all.

 It was long, slicing my back neatly in half (quite possibly the longest it's ever been); it was irreparably damaged from my mood-swings of color and a torturous regime of the glossy rigidity of workday buns and the weekend flat iron; it had to go.
 I resisted the urge to chop for one whole month, while I wrestled with the emotional baggage attached my lengths.
 I hadn't gone for the total chop since my sweat-drenched summer of boot camp.
 My hair has endured a lot since then: riotous parties, bad boyfriends, the Army, then, finally, an adorable boyfriend who morphed into my husband and the hormonal roller-coaster of the pregnancy and nursing of my now-fourteen month old son.
 It really had to go.

+Do you wish there was an easy way to make your child(ren) smarter?
+It can be as easy as getting dressed in the morning, thanks to one adventurous fashion designer.
 Alexander McQueen has come up with the ultimate outfit designed for maximum brain stimuli after just one minute of viewing!
-Attendees at his Fall 2009 runway show reported increased brain function, not related to excessive caffeine intake, after being bombarded by these outfits (and worse):
+Attendees at his Fall 2009 runway show reported increased brain function, not related to excessive caffeine intake, after being bombarded by these outfits:

 Hot mama, do you remember being a kid and getting up excited every morning in the summer to play with your friends or just to do something fun?